 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sharps Chapel is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sharps Chapel is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Sharps Chapel who work in sales jobs (13.09%), healthcare (10.49%), and management occupations (10.23%).

-Telecommuters are a relatively large percentage of the workforce: 21.08% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sharps Chapel telecommute to their jobs.
+Overall, about 21.08% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sharps Chapel has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sharps Chapel has few renters and college students.
 But the biggest reason it is quieter in Sharps Chapel than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sharps Chapel may be for you.

-Sharps Chapel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sharps Chapel doesn't have a public transportation system that people use for their commute.

-In terms of college education, Sharps Chapel is nearly on par with the US average for all cities of 21.84%: 19.21% of adults 25 and older in Sharps Chapel have a bachelor's degree or advanced degree.
+The education level of Sharps Chapel citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.21% of adults 25 and older in Sharps Chapel have a college degree.

 The per capita income in Sharps Chapel in 2022 was $37,580, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $150,320 for a family of four.
 However, Sharps Chapel contains both very wealthy and poor people as well.